eslint/eslint/docs/rules/no-multiple-empty-lines.md

 var foo = 5;

 var bar = 3;
 ```

 ## When Not To Use It

 If you do not care about extra blank lines, turn this off.

+## Regarding the Airbnb JavaScript Style Guide `eol-last` rule

+If you wish to use the Airbnb style guide rule regarding ending files with a single newline character (`eol-last`), `maxEOF` should be set to 0, as an empty line is actually represented by two newline characters (`\n\n`).
+There is no empty line at the end of a file after the last `\n`, although editors may show an additional line.